Two-photon excitation microscopy: Kidney research

-Brain in-vivo imaging
+Viral infection level determination

+2PEF was also proven to be valuable tool for monitoring correlates of viral (SARS-CoV-2) infection in cell culture using a 2P-active Ca2+ sensitive dye.

+Neuroscience

+2PEF as well as the extension of this method to 3PEF are used to characterize intact neural tissues in the brain of living and even behaving animals.
+In particular, the method is advantageous for calcium imaging of a neuron or populations of neurons, for photopharmacology including localized uncaging of components such as glutamate, GABA or isomerization of photoswitchable drugs, and for the imaging of other genetically encoded sensors that report the concentration of neurotransmitters.

-Multiphoton fluorescence (2PEF and 3PEF) is a useful means of imaging the brain in-vivo.
-This is because these imaging techniques excel at imaging deep in scattering tissue.
-Currently, two-photon microscopy is widely used to image the live firing of neurons in model organisms including fruit flies (Drosophila melanogaster), mice (Mus musculus), and zebrafish.
+Currently, two-photon microscopy is widely used to image the live firing of neurons in model organisms including fruit flies (Drosophila melanogaster), rats, songbirds, primates, ferrets, mice (Mus musculus), zebrafish.
+The animals are typically head-fixed due to the size of the microscope and scan devices, but also miniatured microscopes are being developed that enable imaging of neurons in the moving and freely behaving animals.

 Higher-order excitation

-Simultaneous absorption of three or more photons is also possible, allowing for higher order multiphoton excitation microscopy.
-So-called "three photon excitation fluorecence microscopy" (3PEF) is the most used technique after 2PEF, to which it is complementary.
+Simultaneous absorption of three or more photons is also possible, allowing for higher-order multiphoton excitation microscopy.
+So-called "three-photon excitation fluorescence microscopy" (3PEF) is the most used technique after 2PEF, to which it is complementary.
+Localized isomerization of photoswitchable drugs in vivo using three-photon excitation has also been reported.

 Dyes and fluorescent proteins for two-photon excitation microscopy

 In general, all commonly used fluorescent proteins (CFP, GFP, YFP, RFP) and dyes can be excited in two-photon mode.
 Two-photon excitation spectra are often considerably broader, making it more difficult to excite fluorophores selectively by switching excitation wavelengths.

 Several green, red and NIR emitting dyes (probes and reactive labels) with extremely high 2-photon absorption cross-sections have been reported.
 Due to the donor-acceptor-donor type structure, squaraine dyes such as Seta-670, Seta-700 and Seta-660 exhibit very high 2-photon absorption (2PA) efficiencies in comparison to other dyes, SeTau-647 and SeTau-665, a new type of squaraine-rotaxane, exhibit extremely high two-photon action cross-sections of up to 10,000 GM in the near IR region, unsurpassed by any other class of organic dyes.